 Social Media and Stupidity

 Prejudices against youth in the workplace (the supposed “digital generation”) revolve around claims that the under-30 crowd is entitled, “dumb,” or dis-loyal to employers.
-I suspect problems may be rooted on the other side of the hiring (and reporting) equation.
+But what if the problem is rooted on the other side of the hiring (and reporting) equation?

 Has digital media contributed to the under-30 crowd being the “dumbest” generation to date?
 Sure, I may be biased, but I think not.
 I find the accusation pretty amusing.